Our Ultimate 7 Day Puerto Rico Itinerary

 Breakfast at Cafe La Diferencia that serves $3 breakfast specials.
 Call in for your order and pick up since there’s no seating.

 Spend the day exploring El Yunque, Puerto Rico’s Tropical Rainforest.
 Pack a lunch and snacks and plan on spending most of your day hiking and seeing the waterfalls.
-You can read our guide about visiting El Yunque in 2022.
+You can read our guide about visiting El Yunque.
 We give you practical tips on where to eat, what to see and do, and what type of clothing to wear.

 For dinner head back to the Kiosks in Luquillo.
 La Prilla has outdoor dining with great views of the water and serves local fare and seafood.
 If you don’t want seafood try Tattoo Tavern, a gastropub with a large beer selection and pub food.